 In an ongoing effort to support school districts in their decisions around crowdfunding, Livingtree has provided this information to highlight the risks and liabilities that unregulated crowdfunding can pose.
 Particularly as more educators understand the potential of crowdfunding to support their students, and if the district is to consider the application of every teacher with an eye towards approving those that meet the criteria described above, it must have sophisticated support systems in place.

-Livingtree is helping districts across the country support online fundraising in their schools by providing complete oversight and financial control with processes that align with district policies.
+Livingtree is helping districts across the country support online fundraising in their schools by providing complete oversight and financial control through a fundraising management platform with processes that align with district policies.
 Livingtree has additional resources available for download, including published reports and examples of district policies.

 By Dean Millot, Advisor for Livingtree, Inc.